 Getting Relief through Compression

-An increase in blood flow occurs when you apply compression to your elbow, and the design of the EpiTrain® orthopedic brace produces a particularly beneficial effect.
+An increase in blood flow occurs when you apply compression to your elbow.
+The design of the EpiTrain® orthopedic brace produces a particularly beneficial effect.
 With the warmth that it creates, you get an increase in nutrient levels and oxygen that nourish the tendons and help rejuvenate your muscles.

 The brace provides support that helps prevent the pain of stress and strain on the joint.
 By preparing the joint to resist the effects of repetitive motion, you can continue your game.

 With support, your elbow joint can receive relief from persistent pain that interferes with your sports activities.
-By improving your circulation to the area, an orthopedic brace can maintain joint stability while you hit your best shot or longest drive.
+By improving your circulation to the area, an orthopedic brace can maintain joint stability.
 It comforts the injured area by helping prevent any more insults to muscles and tendons that already feel the pain.

 Choosing EpiTrain® for Targeted Compression